cburggie/CBD2/README.md

 * capped max resistances at 105% so a wand of lower resist will barely break a monster's immunities.

+### NPC.txt

+* increased max sell price to vendors in nightmare and hell difficulties

 ### Runes.txt